Survivor: Heroes vs. Healers vs. Hustlers: Reception and ratings

 The September 27 premiere episode, titled "I'm Not Crazy, I'm Confident" saw a significant boost in viewership over March's Survivor: Game Changers with 8.33 million people tuning in, compared to the show's all-time low of 7.64 earlier in the year.
-However, the premiere of the show's 35th season was unable to match Survivor: Millennials vs. Gen X's premiere viewership from fall 2016.
 That said, the series once again ranked first in its time-slot (by a significant margin) and once again tied with ABC's The Goldbergs for the critical 18-49 demographic, with both placing behind Fox's Empire.

-The season itself had mixed response, garnering praise for the likable cast, entertaining tribal councils, and the gameplay of the Final 7.
+The season itself had mixed response, garnering praise for the likable cast, entertaining tribal councils, and the gameplay of the Final 8.
 However, the new Final Four Twist was mostly panned by critics.
 After winning the final immunity challenge, Chrissy Hofbeck was awarded an advantage to be used at the following Tribal Council.
 She learned that in place of the conventional Day 38 final vote-off, she had to select one contestant to join her in the Final Tribal Council, while the remaining two contestants would be forced in a fire-making challenge to determine the third finalist.
 Due to the inclusion of this twist, contestant Ben Driebergen, who was virtually guaranteed to be voted out without immunity, was allowed one final chance of avoiding elimination.
 Subsequently, he went on to win the challenge and advance to the Final Tribal Council, where he then went on to win the season.